starcitizen-lug/knowledge-base/wiki/Home.md

 >   ```
 > - Other arguments that may be required depending on your system: `-f` if it doesn't launch fullscreen, `-g` to grab keyboard
 > - Depending on your system, `Prefer System Libraries` may need to be enabled or disabled in Lutris
+> - If this doesn't work, you may need to switch to Xorg and reboot.

 > (Jan 27, 2023) **RSI Launcher v1.6.2 JavaScript error**
 >